za3k/za3k.com/archive/doodle_adventures.md

 *a hero defeat goblins (11 drawings)*

 1. Draw your hero.
 They can be a knight, a court minstel, a wizard, or anything else.
 Write the hero's name under the drawing.
 2. Goblins have invaded the kingdom.
-On your paper, write "<adjective> goblin" (for example, "smelly goblin").
+On your paper, write "*ADJECTIVE* goblin" (for example, "smelly goblin").
 That's the goblin chief.
 Draw the goblin chief.
 3. The king's loved one has been kidnapped!
 Draw a prince, princess, or king's favorite pet being kidnapped by the goblin chief.
 Write the prince, princess, or favorite pet's name.
 4. Draw the hero discovering a wanted poster for the goblin chief in an unexpected way.
 5. Draw how the hero defeats a bunch of normal goblins.
 Write the hero's name.